didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 Collective critical thinking is challenging to achieve in most fields.
 It requires individuals with essential critical thinking abilities alongside qualities like sincerity, goodwill, and optimism, all within an organization with appropriate standard operating procedures.
 One crucial SOP is "focus on issues, not people," which effectively encourages collective rationality.

 In a rational group environment, everyone must distinguish between facts and opinions in their communications.
 This skill is relatively accessible even for those without the entire critical thinking process.
 When confronted with a questionable opinion, the appropriate response is simply: "What evidence supports this view?"
 When facing unfamiliar terminology, ask: "How is this term defined?"
-If someone lacks research skills, teach them effective search techniques.
+If someone lacks search skills, teach them effective search techniques.
 If emotions creep into discussions, guide them back to the "focus on issues, not people" principle.

 This approach addresses typical problems like individual bias.
 Despite considering myself reasonably intelligent, I make frequent mistakes.
 I must encourage everyone to point out my errors, listen carefully to feedback, quickly accept valid points, and thoughtfully defend positions I believe are correct until a decision cycle completes.
 While collective critical thinking requires most individuals to possess critical thinking skills, this alone is insufficient.
 We can achieve true collective rationality only when everyone encourages participation and treats others with goodwill.